ryanhulke/Chess-AI/readme.md

 Pytorch implementation of the papers [Grandmaster-Level Chess Without Search](https://arxiv.org/pdf/2402.04494) and [Stop Regressing: Training Value Functions via
 Classification for Scalable Deep RL](https://arxiv.org/pdf/2403.03950).
 A chess model is trained to predict the action value of a given board state and action by converting the value target to a Gaussian distribution and using categorical cross-entropy loss.

+## Architecture Overview
+- The transformer is trained on a Gaussian distribution over action-values
+- this allows us to frame it as a classification problem, and we can then use cross-entropy loss
+- using the Gaussian instead of one-hot encoded discrete action-values stabilizes training

 ## Setup: